DBulbul/NormaFinalProject/README.md

 Transaction From Account endpoint is like following;
 ![transaction](https://user-images.githubusercontent.com/97522259/172072682-c80657f8-a270-4f41-ba4f-7e243736f249.png)

 This part of my project will be completed later.
-I could not finish because of some of valid excuses.